wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SMS Marketing & Mass text messaging through TXTImpact.com plugin allows blog or website admin to send text message and receive text replies from wordpress blogs.
+SMS Marketing and Mass text messaging through TXTImpact.com plugin allows to collect mobile numbers from blog or website and send text message and receive text replies from wordpress blogs.

 == Description ==

-<a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> & <a href="http://www.txtimpact.com/mass-text-messaging/">Mass text messaging </a> plugin through TXTImpact.com allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
+<a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> and <a href="http://www.txtimpact.com/mass-text-messaging/">Mass text messaging </a> plugin through TXTImpact.com allows blog's visitors to sign up to receive text message notifications whenever a new post is added.
 The plug-in integrates with TXTImpact.com sms marketing platform and allow users to signup to your mobile list via text message using a keyword on a short code.
 You can also send them text messages from admin panel whenever you like.

 <b>More Information</b>

-Visit the http://www.txtimpact.com/sms-marketing/ for more information.
+Visit the <a href="http://www.txtimpact.com/sms-marketing/">SMS Marketing </a> for more information.

-TXTImpact also offers text to email and email to text service to send text message through email.
-Visit the http://www.txtimpact.com/email2sms/ for more information.
+TXTImpact also offers text to email and <a href="http://www.txtimpact.com/email2sms/"> email to text service </a> to send text message through email.
+Visit the  for more information.

 == Installation ==